NVIDIA/warp/docs/modules/runtime.rst

 The Warp kernel ``bvh_query_ray`` is launched with a single thread, provided the unique :class:`uint64` identifier of the :class:`wp.Bvh <Bvh>` object, parameters describing the ray, and an array to store the results.
 In ``bvh_query_ray``, :func:`wp.bvh_query_ray() <bvh_query_ray>` is called once to obtain an object that is stored in the variable ``query``.
-An integer is also allocated as ``bounds_nr`` to store the volume index of the traversal.
+An integer is also allocated as ``index`` to store the volume index of the traversal.
 A while statement is used for the actual traversal using :func:`wp.bvh_query_next() <bvh_query_next>`, which returns ``True`` as long as there are intersecting bounds.

 Example: BVH Volume Traversal
 #############################

-Similar to the ray-traversal example, we can perform volume traversal to find the volumes that are intersect a specified bounding box.
+Similar to the ray-traversal example, we can perform volume traversal to find the leaf nodes that are intersecting a specified bounding box.

 .. code:: python